Written by Harrison Pierce and his family with support from Advanced Occupational Therapist, Kelsie Davis.

 Hi I’m Harrison.
 I am 13 years old and I’ve just got a new wheelchair.
 It’s super comfy, helps me sit up straight and is a smooth ride.
 I love my new wheels.

 My family and therapy team know me very well, so they knew that in my new chair I needed to sit up a bit straighter.
-I tend to lean towards my right as I have a scoliosis, and I am working very hard to make sure it doesn’t get any worse.
-One way I do this is through my bed set up.
-It helps me stay nice at straight at night, and it’s my favourite colour – red!
+I tend to lean towards my right as I have scoliosis, and I am working very hard to make sure it doesn’t get any worse.
+One way I do this is through my bed set-up.
+It helps me stay nice and straight at night, and it’s my favourite colour – red!

 Special sticky dots then get stuck onto the mould so that it can be scanned into a computer program.
 My Dad really enjoyed seeing the technology that was used to make my insert.
 It’s pretty fascinating when it gets scanned into the 3D image and my mould then appears on the screen.
 From here, a big magic machine and a very handy man cut it out of the foam to make my insert.

 After some more fiddling around, and lots of chats between my Mum and the therapists, the wheelchair was ready for me to take home to trial.
 It felt a bit strange at first and took a while to get used to, but it is perfect!